 The CDC found that dog breed behavior, dog owners, parents, and children influenced these situations, and preventive education and training were key factors.
 Children under 10 years had the highest incidents of risk.

-70% of Dog Bites Are from Unneutered (Male) Dogs (ASPCAPro)
+70% of Dog Bites Happen from Unneutered (Male) Dogs (ASPCAPro)

-Ever watch a nature show?
+Ever watched a nature show?
 Males constantly fight for supremacy.
 It’s part of nature.
 However, it’s not acceptable for dogs who live among us.

 Unneutered dogs are 2.6 times more likely to bite people and other dogs.
-That means 70% of biting dogs are male.
+That means 70% to 76% of biting dogs are male.
 Further, restrained dogs (chained or tethered) bite 2.8 times more.

 Approximately 78% of “Breed-Specific Dogs Are Kept for Safety, Status, Brawling, and Breeding ( ASPCAPro)